Airplane Scatter – Documentation v2.4b

 4.5 · Aircraft Data (ADS-B)

 Live aircraft positions are fetched every 15 seconds from ADS-B REST APIs.
-The plugin supports three public API endpoints with automatic failover (see §5.10).
+The plugin simultaneously queries five public API endpoints in parallel to ensure maximum coverage and automatic error handling (see §5.10).
 Each aircraft record provides:

 Aircraft on the ground (alt_baro = "ground") or with a speed below 50 knots or an altitude below 1000 ft are silently excluded from all scatter calculations.